dhairya1603/Eigenvalue-jewellery/README.md

 # Eigenvalue-jewellery
-Insert Eigenvalue and get customized jewellery design
+Insert Eigenvalue (Z) in the complex number form and get the customised sketch geometry for design of a pendent with real and imagenary axes.